MachineHunter/SafeExecute/README_EN.md

   2. You can choose to install it on local computer.
   3. After installing, you can check if this certificate is in the list by opening "certmgr. msc" from Windows Search Engine beside your Windows icon.
 (Default is at left bottom of your screen)
   4. Double click ".appxbunldle" file and start install SafeExecute.
+* Click on the MSI installer file and follow the steps

 ## How to...
 1. Open "SafeExecutorGUI.exe"